Kids in the City

 Attractions in Warsaw: the Gardens of the Royal Castle in Warsaw

 It doesn’t happen often that a new garden appears on the city map, especially right in its heart.
 But Warsaw is special in many ways.
 And that’s the case of the Gardens of the Royal Castle in Warsaw.
 Although the reconstruction of the Royal Castle was completed in 1984, it was only in 2015 that the Castle’s historical upper garden was open.
-May 2019 marks a significant milestone in the history of Polish capital – the lower garden of the Royal Castle was open to the public, finalizing the after-war reconstruction of Warsaw’s Old Town.
+May 2019 marked a significant milestone in the history of the Polish capital – the lower garden of the Royal Castle was open to the public, finalizing the after-war reconstruction of Warsaw’s Old Town.
 The uniqueness of Warsaw has been recognized by UNESCO that placed the Historic Centre of Warsaw on its list of World Heritage Sites as “an outstanding example of a near-total reconstruction of a span of history covering the 13th to the 20th century (…) after more than 85% of Warsaw’s historic centre was destroyed by Nazi troops in August 1944“.

 And although the garden is not big, its significance lies elsewhere – as well as the Royal Castle, the garden is a symbol of the rebirth of Warsaw.
 It’s also a perfect addition for anyone visiting the Old Town – it’s free and you can take a break there (in calm and greenery).
 In the evenings (especially during the wintertime when it’s getting dark already after 4 pm), you can enjoy the charming illumination of the lower garden, consisting of more than a thousand lamps!